fungos34/KeyDrive/.smartdrive/README.md

 ## 📝 License

-This project is provided as-is for personal use.
-Modify and distribute freely.
+This project is licensed under a custom non-commercial, no-derivatives license.
+Commercial use and modified versions are not permitted.
+See the LICENSE file for details.

 ## 🤝 Contributing